 2019 National Black Theatre Festival

 Last summer, Ashani reached out to Jackie Alexander, Artistic Director of the North Carolina Black Repertory Company, in regards to seeking an internship or small production role in his upcoming production of "Jelly's Last Jam".
 To her dismay, she was hired by Alexander to serve as the Assistant Director on the production, and additionally, assistant stage manager when the tech process began in late July.
-While working on the show, Ashani also was provided the opportunity to serve as a company manger intern, assistant, and event planner for multiple social events during the week of the largest Black theatre festival in the world.
-She was able to assist and meet Andre De Shields, Brain Stokes Mitchell, Tonya Pinkins, and many more Black celebrities during the biggest Black theatre festival in the world.
+While working on the show, Ashani also was provided the opportunity to serve as a company manger intern, assistant, and event planner for multiple social events during the week of the largest Black theatre festival in the country.
+She was able to assist and meet Andre De Shields, Brain Stokes Mitchell, Tonya Pinkins, and many more Black celebrities, actors, and legends.

 Porthouse Theatre- summer 2020

 Ashani was hired through the Southeastern Theatre Conference as the Assistant Stage Manager for the Summer 2020 season at Porthouse Theatre in Kent, OH.
 Sadly, the season was postponed until Summer 2021 due to the pandemic.
 While this is a huge disappointment to all involved, she is happy to know she was coming into a company that is dedicated to keeping the lives and health of their patrons and workers a priority during this extremely difficult time.